Serialcomms/COM-Port-Enumeration-VBA/README.md

-# COM Port Enumeration Excel VBA
+# COM Port Enumeration
-## Serial Com Port Enumeration in Excel VBA
+## Serial Com Port Enumeration in VBA

 #### Functions to assist with end user Com Port selection in Excel